-Katy Perry won three honours, including single of the year for number one hit Dark Horse, favourite female artist, pop/rock and favourite artist, adult contemporary.
+Perry won three honours as well, including single of the year for No 1 hit Dark Horse, favourite female artist - pop/rock and favourite artist - adult contemporary.

 Though she was absent - she is on tour in Australia - the 2014 AMAs was still jam-packed with star power.

-Breakthrough Australian newcomer Iggy, 24, who was the top nominee with six nods, won favourite album, rap/hip-hop for The New Classic and favourite artist, rap/hip-hop, defeating rap heavyweights Eminem and Drake.
+Breakthrough Australian newcomer Azalea, 24, who was the top nominee with six nods, won favourite album - rap/hip-hop for The New Classic and favourite artist - rap/hip-hop, defeating rap heavyweights Eminem and Drake.

 Taylor Swift kicked off the show as a mad woman and man eater by feeding a boy a poisonous apple, holding burning roses and giving crazy eyes during a performance of her new number one song, Blank Space.
 She received the first-ever Dick Clark award for excellence from singer Diana Ross.